cyon/toc/README.md

   all `h1`, `h2`, and `h3` elements to build the TOC, with `h1` being a level 1, `h2` a level 2, and
   so on.
 You can use any valid list of jQuery selectors; for example, if you just want `h1` tags with a specific class, and no `h3` tags, you could use `"h1.title,h2"` for this parameter.
+* `minHeadings` is a number of headings that have to be in the document before the table of contents is displayed.
+All headings of the type specified in the `headings` option are counted.

 In addition, the plugin will create nested lists of the same type (`ul` or `ol`) as the element that it is called on.